-1. Comparative analysis of North Eastern States of India
+Comparative analysis of North Eastern States of India

 Table 1.1 examines a comparative analysis of north eastern states of India to see the adequacy and effectiveness of PDS in the north east regions.
 The table explains the percentage of ration cards and PDS beneficiaries found in north eastern states of India.
 The total number of ration cards available in north east is 8,543,110 lakhs out of which the highest percentage of ration cards are available in Assam (67.7 percent) with 61.84 percent beneficiaries deriving benefits from the public distribution system through a medium of fair price shops.
 While on the other hand, it is seen that only 1.67 percent (approx.) of ration cards are found in Sikkim with 1.56 percent beneficiaries taking benefits from PDS.
 This is because population is found to be less in Sikkim compared to other north eastern states of India.
-Similarly, out of 100 percent only 6.5 percent ration cards with 2.45 percent beneficiaries are found in Mizoram, 10.7 percent ration cards with 9.2 percent beneficiaries are found in Manipur and lastly, 3.3 percent ration card with 3.5 percent beneficiaries having access to the public distribution system are found in Nagaland.
+Similarly, out of 100 percent only 6.5 percent ration cards with 2.45 percent beneficiaries are found in Meghalaya, 3.2 percent ration cards with 3.1 percent beneficiaries are found in Mizoram, 10.7 percent ration cards with 9.2 percent beneficiaries are found in Tripura, also 6.9 percent ration cards with 6.2 percent beneficiaries having access to the public distribution system are found in Nagaland.